aave/aip/content/aips/PROTOCOL_UPGRADE_3_0_1.md

 ## Simple Summary

-This proposal upgrades the Aave v3 instances on Polygon, Avalanche, Optimism and Arbitrum to the v3.0.1 version, already running on the new Aave v3 Ethereum pool.
+This proposal upgrades the Aave v3 instances on Polygon, Optimism and Arbitrum to the v3.0.1 version, already running on the new Aave v3 Ethereum pool.
-If this proposal succeeds the success will be seen as signal to also upgrade the V3 pools on Fantom, and Harmony via a delegatecall from the guardians.
+If this proposal succeeds, it will also authorize the upgrade of the V3 pools on Avalanche, Fantom, and Harmony via a delegatecall by the Aave Guardian.

-The upgrade will upgrade the implementations of
+The upgrades to be performed will affect the following contracts:

 1. Pool
 2. PoolConfigurator